Jaco-van-der-Hoorn/emacberry.com/_docs/1200-views.md

 <br class="shot-end"/>

 ## BTLE-Beacon View
-Data for the BTLE-Beacon View is only available if you have enabled the build in BluetoothLowEnergy beacon scanner **and** you have started the recording process.
+Data for the BTLE-Beacon View is only available if you have enabled the built in BluetoothLowEnergy beacon scanner **and** you have started the recording process.
 [Please see <i class="fa-brands fa-bluetooth"></i> Build in BluetoothLowEnergy Beacon Scanner for details.](4000-btlescanner.html)